• Skip to main content

 As for software, there’s pretty much everything you need.

 For Scrivener-like writing, I downloaded Manuskript.
 I installed Xournal, which has the simple annotation tools I need to add dates, text, and signatures to PDFs.
-To quickly view or edit my images, I use Shotwell.
-Libre Office is replacing Microsoft or Apple office suites.
-GIMP or Krita can replace Photoshop.
-For a password manager, I’m using KeePassXC.
+To quickly edit my images, I use Shotwell.
+Libre Office is replacing Microsoft Office.
+GIMP or Krita replaces Photoshop (I use GIMP).
+For managing passwords, I’m using KeePassXC.

 Working Environment

-This guide wouldn’t be complete without talking about the space you’re working in.
 Having a clear, decluttered space helps you avoid decision fatigue.
 When you have a lot of clutter around your working space, your brain constantly reacts to that stimuli.
 You get tired.
-You get less productive.
+You are less productive.

-I also highly recommend a standing desk to put your keyboard and mouse on (and monitor, if you don’t use a wall-mounted TV like me).
+If you use a monitor (and not a wall-mounted TV), I highly recommend a standing desk.
 Such a desk will help you cycle between sitting and standing throughout your workday, which is essential for both your comfort and health.
+Again, I use an Ergo Desktop Kangaroo:

-Research has associated prolonged sitting with a higher risk of a host of problems, including heart disease and diabetes, certain cancers, and premature death.
+Research has associated prolonged sitting with a higher risk of a host of problems, including heart disease and diabetes, cancer, and premature death.
 Is it the sitting itself that’s dangerous, or the overall lifestyle associated with it?
 Well, why take the risk?
 If you’re concerned about being too sedentary, consider switching to a standing desk.
-I love it.

-However, standing all day long isn’t ideal either.
-That’s where a height-adjustable standing desk helps.
-It lets you quickly raise or lower your desk to sitting or standing height.
-Researchers from the University of Waterloo who studied lower-back pain in people who both sat and stood at their desks recommend a sit-to-stand ratio between 1:1 and 1:3.
-In other words, you should sit and stand for equal periods of time, or at the maximum – sit for 15 minutes and stand for 45 minutes each hour.
+However, standing all day isn’t ideal either.
+That’s where an adjustable desk helps.
+It lets you raise or lower your desk to sitting or standing height.
+Researchers from the University of Waterloo who studied lower-back pain recommend a sit-to-stand ratio between 1:1 and 1:3.
+In other words, sit and stand for equal periods of time, or at the maximum – sit for 15 minutes and stand for 45 minutes within each hour.

-Another related article you should read: Productivity and Ergonomics: The Best Way to Organize Your Desk.
+Another related article you may want to read: Productivity and Ergonomics: The Best Way to Organize Your Desk.

 I think we covered it all.
 Hopefully you now have a good grasp on how to build your own best computer for working from home.
-What’s left?
+Only one thing is left now… actually being productive ;) Which is the hard part.